googlearchive/blaze_compiler/README.md

 ```

 The space after a colon is important!
 All indentation to denote keys or arrays is 2 spaces.

+You can work in JSON though if you prefer, just make sure your input file ends with ".json"

 ## Terser Expression Syntax